reillypascal/personalsite-ssg/pages/digital-garden/tutorials/everything-i-know-about-webmentions.md

 - If you get a result, it should look something like `<link rel="webmention" href="https://webmention.io/reillyspitzfaden.com/webmention" />` from above.
 - If you go to the URL in the `href=""` field, that should be the person's endpoint.
 You should be able to put your URL in the first field and the target post in the second and mention them!

 A quick way to check if the page supports webmentions before bothering with this is Brent Lineberry's [Supports Webmentions?](https://orangegnome.com/posts/2929/supports-webmentions-bookmarklet) bookmarklet.
-If you bookmark this in your browser, you can click the bookmark while on a page and it will let you know if the page supports webmentions. [^1]
+If you bookmark this in your browser, you can click the bookmark while on a page and it will let you know if the page supports webmentions.
+Juha-Matti Santala also has a [bookmarklet](https://hamatti.org/posts/webmention-bookmarklet/) that does something similar.
+If you right-click in your bookmark bar and paste the code snippet from the bottom of the post into the URL field, it should work.
+The benefit to this is that clicking on it copies the endpoint URL to your clipboard, so you can ctrl + V/cmd + V it easily.

 ### Making a Webmentions Form{#making-a-webmentions-form}